yen-han/AI-Message-Generator/README.md

-# AI Generated Message App
+## AI Message Generator

 AI Message Generator application using [Open AI](https://openai.com/api/).
-It is to generate messages for thank you email on customized topic & saved results for multiple use.
+It is to generate messages for thank you email on customized topic.

-NextJS, React, JavaScript, REST API are used to complete the project.

 ## Feature

 - REST API
   The message is requested with Open AI library.
 API is re-fetched whenever the 'Generate' button is clicked.
-- Style with External UI kit
+- Style with External UI kit(Chakra UI)

-## How to run
+## How it works

+- Enter topic and the number of messages for thank you email.
+Hit the "Generate" button.
+- The messages will be shown on the table below the button.

+## Built With

+- NextJS
+- React
+- JavaScript
+- Chakra UI
+- SASS
+- REST API

+## Getting Started

 First, run the development server: